davidcn2/leetcode-sql-solutions/README.md

 - `175.
 Combine Two Tables`
 - `176.
 Second Highest Salary`
+- `177.
+Nth Highest Salary` > Includes two solutions, pros and cons, and a final recommendation.
 - `181.
 Employees Earning More Than Their Managers`
 - `182.
 Duplicate Emails`